Apostle Paul, Hermitage Museum

 Jesus Betrayed

-The real betrayal of Jesus was not by Judas, but by Paul.
+The real betrayal of Jesus was not by Judas, but Paul.

-This is an opinion held by quite a few students of the New Testament.
-Judas did what he was required to do, and suffered greatly for that.
+In the opinion held by quite a few students of the New Testament, Judas did what he was required to do, and suffered greatly for that.
 Jesus chose him as a disciple for the purpose.
 Surely the Son of God knew what Judas' acts would be.

 The teachings of Paul go directly against Jesus' teachings, and set the scene for an authoritarian church that has little to do with Jesus' actual teachings.
 Some go so far is to suggest Paul may have faked his conversion and infiltrated Christianity to corrupt it for his own purposes.